 It took Rose a moment to process the words and her eyes fell on the dagger that Jane had discarded on the small table near the fireplace.
 "You're right," Rose said.
 "I could go home so easily."
 The dagger shimmered to Rose's eyes once again, almost calling to her, but Rose shook her head.
 "But I'm not going to.
 Not yet, not while you still need a friend."

 Jane's face was sorrowful, relieved and happy all at the same moment as a watery smile took over the teenager's face.
 She stepped forward and wrapped her arms around Rose tightly.
 Rose returned her embrace, gently stroking Jane's loose hair.
-A few moments later she felt and heard Jane begin to cry softly at last.
+A few moments later she felt and heard Jane begin to cry softly, releasing her sorrow at last.
 Rose desperately wished she knew what to say, but what could a person possibly say to a teenager girl who knew she was going to be a prisoner for the rest of her life until she met the executioner.

 Rose didn't know who long Jane stood there in her arms crying before the young lady pulled back and wiped her tears away.
 Jane gave Rose a soft smile before she glanced at the doorway and then down at her nightgown.